dartsatlas/status.dartsatlas.com/index.md

 ### 17-March, 2023

-6:30pm Central Time (U.S. & Canada)
+6:30pm-8:30pm Central Time (U.S. & Canada)

 **Type:**
 Service Disruption

 **Reason(s):**
-We are investigating the cause of this issue.
+A bug was discovered that triggered an infinite loop when creating new matches.
+This was the result of legacy code which was not intended to accommodate the current volume of Darts Atlas activity.
+This limitation of scale has been removed and all features are now behaving as normal.

 ### 15-January, 2023